oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 ### Notes

-* If you want to specify different passwords for all the accounts, create 3 different files and encrypt them under `/opt/.secrets` and pass the file name to the container using the `env` parameter.
+* If you want to specify different passwords for each of the accounts, then create three different files and encrypt them under `/opt/.secrets`.
+Next, pass the file name to the container by using the `env` parameter.
 Environment variables are `ORACLE_PWD_FILE` for `oracle` user, `GRID_PWD_FILE` for `grid` user, and `DB_PWD_FILE` for the database password.
-* if you want a common password for the `oracle`, `grid`, and `database` users, assign a password file name to `COMMON_OS_PWD_FILE` environment variable.
+* If you want a common password for the `oracle`, `grid`, and `database` users, then assign a password file name to `COMMON_OS_PWD_FILE` environment variable.
-* Once the RAC environment setup is completed, you must change the `oracle`, `grid` and database passwords to meet any corporate or other requirements.
+* After the Oracle RAC environment setup is completed, you must change the `oracle`, `grid` and database passwords to meet any corporate or other requirements.
+Oracle strongly recommends that you follow security best practices.

 ### Prepare the envfile

-To run RAC on Podman, you need to create envfile which will be mounted inside the container.For the details of environment variables, refer to `section 6`.
-You need to change the parameters in following section `Parameters need to be changed`  based on your enviornment .
+To run Oracle RAC on Podman, you must create an envfile,  which will be mounted inside the container.
+For the details of environment variables, refer to `section 6`.
+You must change the parameters as described in the following section, `Parameters need to be changed`, based on your environment .
 Save the file in `/opt/containers/envfile` on Podman host.

-**Note**: If you are planing to use `RAC Storage Container` for shared storage, change following parameters in the `Parameters need to be changed` section as shown following:
+**Note**: If you are planning to use the `RAC Storage Container` for shared storage, then change following parameters in the `Parameters need to be changed` section:

 ```bash
  export ASM_DISCOVERY_DIR=/oradata